Research & Insights

 Stewardship and Corporate Engagement Policy

 Industry collaborations are an important part of our sustainability efforts.
 As a research-driven firm, we are constantly in pursuit of new insights, and we seek to collaborate with thought leaders in the global sustainable investing community on initiatives that align closely with our research objectives, which is in the spirit of our Principles for Responsible Investment (PRI) commitment to work with others in the industry to enhance our collective effectiveness in integrating sustainability considerations.
-For example, we have been involved in a collaboration on modern slavery risk assessment growing out of the Brookings Institution’s and Rockefeller Foundation’s 17 Rooms initiative and we are a member of the Investment Leaders’ Group (ILG) convened by the University of Cambridge Institute for Sustainability Leadership (CISL).

-In terms of external affiliations, Bridgewater is a signatory to the Principles for Responsible Investment (PRI), a supporter of the Task Force on Climate-related Financial Disclosures (TCFD), a core supporter of the Standards Board for Alternative Investments (SBAI, formerly the Hedge Fund Standards Board), and a member of Focusing Capital on the Long Term.
+In terms of external affiliations, Bridgewater is a signatory to the UN Principles for Responsible Investment, a supporter of the Task Force on Climate-Related Financial Disclosures (“TCFD”), a core supporter of the Standards Board for Alternative Investments (formerly the Hedge Fund Standards Board), a member of the Cambridge Institute for Sustainability Leadership (a global network of asset managers committed to advancing sustainability research), a member of Focusing Capital on the Long Term (a non-profit that works to encourage a longer-term focus in business and investment decision-making), and an endorser of PRI Advance (a collaborative initiative that aims to protect and enhance risk-adjusted returns by advancing progress on human rights through investor stewardship).
 We are also part of ESG working groups at the Managed Funds Association (MFA) and Alternative Investment Management Association (AIMA).
-Our co-CIO Karen Karniol-Tambour holds various leadership positions on sustainability initiatives such as the G7-backed Impact Taskforce and the International Foundation for Valuing Impacts, and we share our research and insights regularly publicly as well as at industry sessions and conferences.

 Quality Control and Compliance in Our Investment Process

+Ensuring a high level of quality control and compliance is of paramount importance to us.
+While we recognize that sustainability research comes with conceptual and analytical challenges, we ensure our policies are implemented through Bridgewater’s overall investment philosophy of being fundamental, systematic, and diversified.
 All of Bridgewater’s key business processes, including our sustainability research, are subject to review and are supported by Bridgewater’s independent compliance team, which advises on regulatory matters, monitors Bridgewater’s business activities, and conducts risk-based compliance testing to ensure that we are meeting or exceeding our regulatory obligations.
 The independent compliance team regularly assesses and adjusts its processes to keep pace with evolving regulatory requirements or industry standards related to sustainability or otherwise.

-Finally, we have policies in place to identify and mitigate conflicts of interest, which we describe in sections 6, 10, and 12 of Form ADV Part 2A and our Code of Ethics, both of which are available upon request.
+We also have policies in place to identify and mitigate conflicts of interest, which we describe in sections 6, 10, and 12 of Form ADV Part 2A and our Code of Ethics, both of which are available upon request.
 Bridgewater aims to identify all conflicts of interest that could incentivize, or even give the appearance of incentivizing, Bridgewater employees to make decisions that may not be in the best interest of our clients.

 Important Disclosures and Other Information